mhanberg/blog/_posts/2018-11-08-conducting-good-retrospectives.md

     - Limit to 5 minutes, then vote on continuing with a 2 minute extension, or else move on to next topic.
     - Facilitator will take notes and track action items.

-Any topics that aren't discussed are carried over to the next meeting, unless the author states otherwise.
+Any topics that aren't discussed are carried over to the next meeting if anyone still has interest.

 #### Sprint Retrospective

-During the Sprint Retrospective we use the [Four Quadrant](http://www.funretrospectives.com/lessons-learned-quadrants-planning-vs-success/) activity.
+During the Sprint Retrospective we use a variant of the [Four Quadrant](http://www.funretrospectives.com/lessons-learned-quadrants-planning-vs-success/) activity.
 As with the Mid-Sprint retro, the chosen facilitator will explain the activity and pass out the required supplies.

-The basics of the Four Quadrant activity are:
+The basics of our version of the Four Quadrant activity are:

 1. Enumerate events that happened during the last two weeks on sticky notes.
     - Limit to 5 minutes